 Tip: Be sure to consider undertones in your statement piece when deciding on complementary neutral colors.
 Remember, like tones match best with like tones.
 Warm tones with warm tones, and cool tones with cool tones.

 step 3: add a third piece

 IF WEATHER ALLOWS, you can add a jacket, coat, sweater, cardigan, vest, or over-shirt to your outfit.
-This always helps your outfit look more dynamic and interesting.
+This can help your outfit look more dynamic and interesting.
 Remember to stick with the color palette that you chose in the previous step!

-IF IT’S WARM, you’ll need to get a bit more creative, but that’s part of the fun!
+IF IT’S WARM, you’ll need to get a bit more creative with layering, but that’s part of the fun!
 Choose an accessory that stands out against the rest of the outfit.
 (In a complementary color, of course.)
-You want this item to add as much punch and be as visible as any other layering piece would be.
+You’ll want this item to add as much punch and be as visible as any other layering piece would be.
 As opposed to an accessory that blends in and “enhances” the clothing that’s already there.
 (Hope this makes sense!)
-It can come in the form of a statement belt, costume jewelry, a silk scarf, or visible cutesy socks, just to name a few.
+It can come in the form of a statement belt, costume jewelry, a silk scarf, a hat, or visible cutesy socks, just to name a few.

 For more warm weather style suggestions, check out this post >> Warm Weather Outfits || How To Layer When It’s Hot & Look Stylish

 SELECT PRACTICAL SHOES for whatever it is you are doing.
 This is non-negotiable.
 We’ve all heard the saying, “Nothing kills an outfit like the wrong pair of shoes.”
 Well, do you know what kills an outfit even faster than the wrong shoes?
 You slumping home early in defeat because your feet are screaming at you.